gto76/python-cheatsheet/README.md

 ```

 ### ABC-s
-**Abstract base classes introduce virtual subclasses, that don’t inherit from a class but are still recognized by isinstance().**
+**Abstract base classes introduce virtual subclasses, that don’t inherit from a class but are still recognized by isinstance() and issubclass().**

 ```python
 from numbers import Integral, Rational, Real, Complex, Number